 Wide Range of Applications

-Let’s talk about some of the uses of biomass energy in real life.
 A typical example of using biomass energy is for the process of heating that we humans are using since the dawn of humanity.
-Currently, we are using woods (raw biomass) for heating our homes, cooking food.
+Currently, we are using wood (raw biomass) for heating our homes, and cooking food.

 Domestic and Reliable Source of Energy